Intro to meditation: Class 6 notes

 Lovingkindness (mettā) instructions

 Mettā is the Pali term for lovingkindness.
-It's a feeling of goodwill you offer others.
-It's traditional to close a retreat with a mettā meditation, and we'll do the same with this class.
+It's a feeling of goodwill you offer to others.
+It's traditional to close a retreat with a mettā meditation, and we'll do the same for this class.

 There are many variations on mettā practice.
-Most that I've encountered follow the pattern of repeating a few benevolent sentiments towards a series of recipients/groups of recipients.
+Most that I've encountered follow the pattern of repeating a few benevolent sentiments towards a series of recipients or groups of recipients.

 Here are the instructions for the version we'll do:

 • Choose a short set of well-wishes.
-These are the ones I typically use.
+Here are the ones I typically use.
 You're welcome to choose your own if you'd like.

 • "May <person(s)> be happy"